openproblems-bio/website/content/NeurIPS_2021/winners.md

  css_class = ""
 +++

 We're proud to announce the winners of our 2021 NeurIPS competition!
-Note, some winners are still pending validation.

 ## **Task 1 - Modality Prediction**
 _Given one modality, predict the other._